IHE/PCC.QEDm/input/pagecontent/volume-1.md

 simple programming environment (e.g., JavaScript), simple protocol stack (e.g., HTTP), and simple display functionality (e.g., HTML browser).
-The goal is to limit required additional libraries that are often necessary to process SOAP, MIME-Multipart, MTOM/XOP Web Services.
+The goal is to limit required additional libraries that are often necessary to process SOAP, MIME-Multipart, and MTOM/XOP Web Services.

-The QEDm Profile uses the already defined actors Clinical Data Consumer and Clinical Data Source, for which it specifies option and a transaction to be used for querying a list of specific data elements, persisted as FHIR resources.
-The current version of Supplement doesn’t consider the reconciliation of the fine-grained data elements gathered by the Clinical Data Source and/or Clinical Data Consumer Actors.
-In order to perform reconciliation a grouping with RECON Reconciliation Agent SHOULD be considered.
+The QEDm Profile uses the already defined actors Clinical Data Consumer and Clinical Data Source, for which it specifies options and a transaction to be used for querying a list of specific data elements, persisted as FHIR resources.
+The current version of supplement doesn’t consider the reconciliation of the fine-grained data elements gathered by the Clinical Data Source and/or Clinical Data Consumer Actors.
+In order to perform reconciliation, a grouping with RECON Reconciliation Agent SHOULD be considered.

-The QEDm Profile MAY also be deployed in conjunction with document sharing profiles such as MHD or XDS Profiles.
+The QEDm Profile MAY also be deployed in conjunction with document sharing profiles such as thee  MHD or XDS Profiles.
 The Provenance Option in QEDm is used in particular by the mXDE Profile to address the combined deployment of QEDm for access to fine-grained data element with links to source documents accessible through the MHD or XDS Profiles.

-## 1:8.1 QEDm Actors, Transactions, and Content Modules
+## 1:18.1 QEDm Actors, Transactions, and Content Modules

 <a name="actors-and-transactions"> </a>

-This section defines the actors, transactions, and/or content modules in this implementation guide.
-Further information about actor and transaction definitions can be found in the IHE Technical Frameworks General Introduction [Appendix A: Actors](https://profiles.ihe.net/GeneralIntro/ch-A.html) and [Appendix B: Transactions](https://profiles.ihe.net/GeneralIntro/ch-B.html).
+This section defines the actors, transactions, and/or content modules in this profile.
+General definitions of actors are given in the Technical Frameworks General Introduction [Appendix A](https://profiles.ihe.net/GeneralIntro/ch-A.html).
+IHE Transactions can be found in the Technical Frameworks General Introduction [Appendix B](https://profiles.ihe.net/GeneralIntro/ch-B.html).
+Both appendices are located at <https://profiles.ihe.net/GeneralIntro/>.

-Figure 8.1-1 shows the actors directly involved in the QEDm Profile and the relevant transaction between them.
+Figure 18.1-1 shows the actors directly involved in the QEDm Profile and the relevant transaction between them.

 <figure>
 {%include ActorsAndTransactions.svg%}
-<figcaption><b>Figure: 1:8.1-1: QEDm Actor Diagram</b></figcaption>
+<figcaption><b>Figure: 1:18.1-1: QEDm Actor Diagram</b></figcaption>
 </figure>
 <br clear="all">

-Table 1:8.1-1 lists the transactions for each actor directly involved in the QEDm Profile.
+Table 1:18.1-1 lists the transactions for each actor directly involved in the QEDm Profile.
 To claim compliance with this profile, an actor SHALL support all required transactions (labeled "R") and MAY support the optional transactions (labeled "O").

-**Table 1:8.1-1: QEDm Integration Profile - Actors and Transactions**
+**Table 1:18.1-1: QEDm Integration Profile - Actors and Transactions**

 | Actors                 | Transactions                           | Optionality    | Reference                 |
 |------------------------|----------------------------------------|----------------|---------------------------|